Four Functions

 Dig deeper with Sebastian →

-Von Franz identifies active imagination as the primary therapeutic vehicle for engaging the inferior (fourth) function, with the chosen modality itself revealing the function's nature.
+Von Franz reports Jung’s discovery that active imagination constitutes the primary therapeutic means for approaching and assimilating the fourth inferior function, with the specific modality revealing the function type of the practitioner.

 von Franz, Marie-Louise, Psychotherapy, 1993supporting